+Currently the relations between Switzerland and the UK are governed by the network of bilateral agreements concluded between Switzerland and the European Union.
+One of those agreements is the Agreement on the Free Movement of Persons (AFMP).
 Under the AFMP, economically active persons have the right to enter, remain and take up employment in the UK and in Switzerland, both in an employed or self-employed capacity.
 Economically inactive persons (e.g. retired persons or students) also have the right to enter and stay as long as they have adequate financial means and full health insurance coverage.

 - Right of exit and of entry

-Right of residence for persons pursuing an economic activity
+- Right of residence for persons pursuing an economic activity

-Right of residence for persons not pursuing an economic activity
+- Right of residence for persons not pursuing an economic activity

-Rights of persons providing services
+- Rights of persons providing services

-Prohibition of discrimination on grounds of nationality
+- Prohibition of discrimination on grounds of nationality

-Purchase of immovable property
+- Purchase of immovable property

-Coordination of social security systems
+- Coordination of social security systems

 - Mutual recognition of professional qualifications